-The Dairy grass fed standard report provides an indication of whether or not the dairy enterprise of a farm meets the draft Grass-Fed Standard by AsureQuality farm level requirements.
+The Dairy grass fed standard report provides an indication of whether or not the dairy enterprise of a farm meets the standard

 The percentages are then further broken down in to two tables: